bazelbuild/rules_kotlin/CONTRIBUTING.md

 ### Multi-repo runtime

-The `rules_kotlin` runtime is comprised from multiple repositories.
+The `rules_kotlin` runtime is comprised of multiple repositories.
 The end user will interact with a single repository, that repository delegates to versioned feature sub-repositories.
 Currently, the delegation is managed by using well known names (e.g. core lives in `@io_bazel_rules_kotlin_configured`), a necessity while the initial repository can be named arbitrarily.
 Future development intends to remove this restriction.